isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2151.md

 ---
-title: Robot Cleaner
+title: Recirculating Aquaculture System
 permalink: /productivity-solutions-grant/solutionrepo/solution2151
 ---

 ### Description

-A washing robot / machine for cleaning of farming equipment to eliminate the need for personnel to enter hazardous environment.
-It includes tank cleaning robots, net cleaning robots, underwater robots, inspection robots, etc.
+A production system with reduced water exchange and use of biofiltration / environmental filtration to provide a suitable habitat for fish or seafood.
+An RAS can reduce the need for fresh, clean water while still maintaining a healthy environment for marine animals.

 ### Details of Solution